91st Academy Awards: Critical reviews and ratings

 Some media outlets received the broadcast positively.
 Chuck Barney of The Mercury News commented, "After months of bad buzz and embarrassing missteps, the 91st Academy Awards appeared to be on their way to an epic fail."
 He also remarked, "The show, as usual, had some rocky moments, but overall it was a lively, well-paced and entertaining affair."
 Television critic Matthew Gilbert of The Boston Globe wrote, "The hostless Oscar ceremony felt a little more streamlined and energetic than usual, as we were spared yet another predictable opening goof on the nominated movies, a monologue pretending to make fun of the stars, and short quips across the night that never quite land."
 The Hollywood Reporter television critic Daniel Fienberg quipped, "Sunday's Oscars telecast definitely confirmed that under the right circumstances, a host isn't a necessity."
 In addition, he said, "The show was not overwhelmed by montages or stunts or tributes, and it also wasn't weighed down by elaborately prepared presenter schtick."

 Others were more critical of the show.
 Kelly Lawler of USA Today wrote, "The 2019 Oscar telecast lacked energy and comedy, and was treacherously dull.
 And maybe that could have been avoided if the Academy had done what it has (almost) always done, and procured a host."
 She also observed that the awards "were more like a press conference with movie clips in the middle".
 Television critic Hank Stuever of The Washington Post commented, "They kept all the speeches but lost any trace of the unpredictable magic.
 They opened with Queen (the actual band, fronted by their usual Freddie Mercury replacement, Adam Lambert) and a promise that 'We Will Rock You,' but we all know better.
 The Oscar telecast has never rocked anyone."
 He ended his review stating, "It's painful, year after year, to watch show business struggle to find a better way to put on a satisfying show."

 The American telecast on ABC drew in an average of 29.56 million people over its length, which was a 12% increase from the previous year's ceremony.
 The show also earned higher Nielsen ratings compared to the previous ceremony with 16.4% of households watching the ceremony.
 In addition, it garnered a higher 18–49 demo rating with a 7.7 rating among viewers in that demographic.
+Its Live+7 ratings were 30.541 million viewers, which made it the fourth top rated programme in American television in 2019 among total viewers and the fifth top rated programme among 18–49 demo, behind sport events only.

+In July 2018, the ceremony presentation received eight nominations for the 71st Primetime Emmy Awards.